Agnostic Smoothed Online Learning without Knowledge of the Base Measure: Technical overview

 While this is not quite needed to prove our main results \cref{thm:main_thm,thm:main_regret_regression}, the proof of \cref{prop:tightness_of_adversary_construction} is quite instructive hence we give below the main ideas.
 We believe that it essentially captures all possible attack behaviors of a smooth adversary.

 \paragraph{Sketch of proof.}

 }

 Because of the $\sigma$-smoothness constraint, the adversary cannot query the algorithm on completely different regions of the space $\Xcal$ at each epoch.
-One possible strategy for the adversary, which we discussed as motivation above, is to switch distributions $\floor{1/\sigma}$ times during the learning process, possibly onto a completely new region of the space.
+One possible strategy for the adversary \comment{, which we discussed as motivation above, }is to switch distributions $\floor{1/\sigma}$ times during the learning process, possibly onto a completely new region of the space.
 This corresponds to $q=1$ in \cref{prop:simplified}: at the start of $\floor{1/\sigma}$ epochs $(T_{k-1},T_k]$, the adversary switches query distributions $\mu_t$ and selects a distribution with support on a new region for which prior queries are irrelevant.
 This results in $\gamma_{T_{k-1}}(t)=1$ for all $t\in(T_{k-1},T_k]$.

-A more refined strategy for the adversary in order to increase its number of affected epochs is to select a parameter $q$ and at the start of a new epoch $(T_{k-1},T_k]$, switch the query distribution as follows.
+A more refined strategy for the adversary is to select a parameter $q$ and at the start of a new epoch $(T_{k-1},T_k]$, switch the query distribution as follows.
 They construct a new mixture distribution $\mu_k:= q\nu_k + (1-q)\mu_0$ where with probability $q$ the learner is queried on a new distribution $\nu_k$ with say completely new support compared to the history, and with probability $1-q$ the learner is queried on a base measure $\mu_0$ that is very similar to previous queries.
 This results in $\gamma_{T_{k-1}}(t)\geq q$ for all $t\in(T_{k-1},T_k]$.
 On one hand, during the epoch, the adversary could only test the learner on a fraction $q$ of ``truly adversarial'' queries sampled from $\mu_k$.
-On the other hand, the smoothness constraint is now easier to satisfy and we can check that the adversary can afford to corrupt $\approx 1/(q\sigma)$ epochs in this manner.
+On the other hand, the smoothness constraint is now easier to satisfy and we can check that the adversary can afford to corrupt $\approx 1/(q\sigma)$ epochs.
 This precisely corresponds to the bound from \cref{prop:simplified} up to logarithmic factors.
-As it turns out, this mixture strategy is in fact stronger for the adversary and choosing $q\approx 1/\sqrt T$ is the strategy that yields the lower bound from \cref{thm:lower_bound}.
+As it turns out, this mixture strategy is stronger for the adversary and choosing $q\approx 1/\sqrt T$ is the strategy that yields the lower bound from \cref{thm:lower_bound}.

 \comment{ In all cases, these strategies can be easily instantiated with the simple class of thresholds on $[0,1]$ that is $\Fcal=\{x\in[0,1]\mapsto \1[x\geq x_0]: x_0\in[0,1]\}$, which has VC dimension $1$.
 This is what we use in the proof of \cref{prop:tightness_of_adversary_construction} for simplicity. }